Build Once, Monitor Continuously: Persistent Semantic Mapping via Autonomous Exploration and Open-Vocabulary Object Updates: Introduction

 \section{Introduction}

-Autonomous exploration of unknown environments is an important problem in robotics.
-It has wide applications in robot search and rescue~\cite{queralta2020collaborative}, environment surveillance~\cite{chun2016robot} and service robots~\cite{belanche2020service}.
-Early work on robot exploration focuses on building 2D occupancy grid maps~\cite{thrun2003learning} using LiDAR or sonar sensors~\cite{yamauchi1997frontier,keidar2014efficient}.
-Later works consider using 3D octree maps~\cite{hornung2013octomap} with RGB or RGB-D Simultaneous Localization and Mapping (SLAM) techniques such as ORB-SLAM~\cite{mur2015orb} or KinectFusion~\cite{newcombe2011kinectfusion}.
-Although these methods can build a geometric representation or map of an unknown environment, the map does not contain semantic information such as objects in the environment.
+Autonomous exploration of unknown environments is an important problem in robotics, with applications in search and rescue~\cite{queralta2020collaborative}, surveillance~\cite{chun2016robot}, and service robotics~\cite{belanche2020service}.
+While significant progress has been made in building geometric maps using LiDAR-based occupancy grids~\cite{thrun2003learning,yamauchi1997frontier} and 3D representations with RGB-D SLAM~\cite{mur2015orb,newcombe2011kinectfusion}, these maps lack semantic understanding of the objects within them.

-A common strategy to inject semantics into a geometric map is to leverage object detection or object segmentation using images, and then fuse the detected or segmented objects into the map.
-This process is commonly known as semantic mapping~\cite{kostavelis2015semantic}.
-Objects can be represented using simple geometric primitives such as boxes or polygons~\cite{zaenker2020hypermap,dengler2021online}, or point clouds from depth cameras~\cite{mccormac2017semanticfusion}, or abstract nodes in a graph~\cite{gu2024conceptgraphs}.
-By combining robot exploration and semantic mapping, a semantic map of an environment can be built for downstream tasks such as object-goal navigation.

-We observed that existing work on robot exploration and semantic mapping typically builds a map once and do not perform updating of the map.
-Consequently, these methods cannot handle environment changes such as objects being moved around in the environment.
-Environment changes are difficult for voxel-based or mesh-based mapping methods, since the voxel space or the 3D mesh needs to be updated.